 This dedication to continue testing and improving their product has made Duolingo successfully create great experiences for users that keep them returning.

 One instance was when they were getting users to use the app for the first time, the common practice then, was for users to sign up with their email as soon as they started using the product.
-However, they found they were losing users because of most people left at the invitation to register.
+However, they found they were losing users because of most people exited at the invitation to sign up.

 Then Duolingo tested for a solution by delaying the signup process till users were deep into using the app.
-They further tested asking users to sign up one time, two times, three times and even let them dismiss the message.
-They even changed the colour of the button.
+They further tested asking users to sign up once or many times, even letting them dismiss the message.
+They further tested, even changing the colour of the button.
 The results were outstanding: they found out that people preferred signing up much later into their use of the app.

 Lessons to Learn

-Not only does Duolingo test various parts of their product, but the company also values design.
-For a business to be successful in user testing and product or service improvement, the company's management must buy into the process.
+Not only does Duolingo test various parts of their product, but the company also values design as an integral factor in the driving the growth of the business.
+For a business to be successful in the design practice of user testing, the company's top management must buy into the process.

 In the words of one of their staff.